Anatomy of a coalition

 publishing and maintaining the

 CoalitionConfigitself.
 Often coincides with one of the above; does not have to.
-Has no technical authority over the referenced citizens or confluences. - Integrator — external dev, runs no committee members, binds handles against the coalition from their own mosaik agent.
+Has no technical authority over the referenced members or composite organisms. - Integrator — external dev, runs no committee members, binds handles against the coalition from their own mosaik agent.

 Data flow across one slot

 The canonical happy path for one slot through this example coalition.
-Each step is a commit into one organism’s (or one confluence’s) state machine; transitions between steps are stream/collection subscriptions.
+Each step is a commit into one organism’s state machine; transitions between steps are stream/collection subscriptions.
 No arrow represents an atomic multi-Group commit.

 ---------- ---------------------- ----------------------------